yiisoft/docs/guide/en/concept/events.md

 }
 ```

+The `attach()` method is accepting a callback.
+Based on a type of this callback argument event type is
+determined.

 ## Event handlers order

 You may attach one or more handlers to a single event.
 When an event is triggered, the attached handlers